 After putting his two years to very good use, then, Mart returned to Manchester to resume work, to marry his childhood sweetheart, Janet, and to form briefly another band with John Mayall.

-Then in 1957, Mart joined the Zenith Six, the top Manchester band, led by Alan Pendlebury, which had played at the National Jazz Federation Concert at Festival Hall - and he felt he had at last arrived.
+Then in 1957, Mart joined the Zenith Six, the top Manchester band which had played at the National Jazz Federation Concert at Festival Hall - and he felt he had at last arrived.
 He stayed with them, for 13 years, playing on Fridays, again at the Clarendon.
 ‘It was one of the great times of my life,’ he recalls, ‘but it wasn’t half hard work.
 We were all holding down day jobs but I remember once we played 14 consecutive nights on a southern tour, then came back to do the university Rag Ball.’